-For any new contracts entered into on or after January 1, 2019, the Group considers whether a contract is, or contains a lease.
+For any new contracts entered into, the Group considers whether a contract is, or contains a lease.
 A lease is defined as "a contract, or part of a contract, that conveys the right to use an asset (the underlying asset) for a period of time in exchange for consideration".
 To apply this definition, the Group assesses whether the contract meets three key evaluations which are whether or not: